kevmelendres/app-collection/README.md

 # app-collection
-A collection of programs personally written, packaged into one main program
+A collection of programs personally written, packaged into one main program.

 The main window of this application runs through the 'BaseFile_ApplicationCollection.py' module.
 Currently, this only includes one program -- 'Column Transverse Designer'